vedxyz/leetcode-solutions/README.md

 	helps to simplify the flow of the code as well.
 In other words, work with `maxProfit` and `minValue` instead of `maxValue` and `minValue`.

+## Q200

+- In certain questions, you can invalidate (destroy) adjacent data to eliminate recounting the same data.
+- Rather than destroying the data, it's a better practice to either make a copy or keep track of the data that would have been destroyed by putting it in a hashmap etc.
+	Additional conditional checks against the "visited" data would be added in this case.
+- Both BFS and DFS can be used in a 2D array.
+- When you need to access an array at a certain index, check that the index is within the array.
+  It's easier to write the conditional once you've written the array expression.
+- The index checks mentioned above are sometimes greatly simplified if you can reduce the check down to a single point.
+Instead of checking multiple indices by hand before calling a function, instead have the function begin by checking if the input index is valid.
+	Doing so reduces the check down to a single location.
+- **Read the solution with Union Find.**

 ## Q359

 - Using a hashmap to keep track of messages is simple, but over time there is no